Writing Accomplishments that pass the CFO Test

 Add business impact

-Launched the self-serve billing project and 1000 new paid customers signed up in 3 months.
+Built authentication page for the self-serve billing project launch and got 1000 new paid customers signed up in 3 months.

 Put your number in context

-Please put your number in context by expressing it relative to one of “3 P’s of concrete performance” (past, predicted, or peer)
+Please put your number in context by expressing it relative to one of “3 P’s of concrete performance” (past, predicted, or peer/population)

-Launched the self-serve billing project and increased number of users increased by 10% in 3 months.
+Built authentication page for the self-serve billing project launch and increased number of users increased by 1000 (+10%) in 3 months.

 And remember — accomplishments are assumed to be a group effort, so it is ok to take responsibility for the sales impact as an engineer

-Launched the self-serve billing project and increased Annual Recurring Revenue (ARR) by 10%.
+Built authentication page for the self-serve billing project launch and increased Annual Recurring Revenue (ARR) by 7% (vs 30% baseline).

 Lead with the effect of actions